 The Santa Fe Depot, located in downtown San Diego at Kettner and Broadway, is the main hub for Amtrak and the Coaster commuter rail, with train service from downtown San Diego to Oceanside and beyond.
 There are also plenty of connecting services from the Oceanside station, including the SPRINTER inland rail that travels east to Escondido.

 Amtrak's Pacific Surfliner will take you along the beautiful coastline from San Diego to Solana Beach and Oceanside, and onward to Anaheim, Los Angeles, Santa Barbara, San Luis Obispo and more destinations.
-(Note: Due to work on the rail line north of Oceanside, Pacific Surfliner service is suspended until November 2022.)

 For Amtrak schedules and updates, visit Pacific Surfliner.